 Justice Antonin Scalia and other “originalists” advocate an alternative method of determining whether a punishment is cruel and unusual.
 Under this view, unconstitutional punishments are limited to those that were historically unacceptable because of their inherent brutality.
 (John F. Stinneford, The Original Meaning of “Unusual”: The Eighth Amendment as a Bar to Cruel Innovation, 102 Nw.U.
 L. Rev. 1739 (2008).)
 Interpreted strictly, this minority approach would allow for any punishment that was still in practice by 1790.
 (Id.)

 To the originalists’ dismay, public opinion is crucial in evaluating whether a punishment is cruel and unusual under the evolving standards test.
 The Supreme Court gauges this opinion in part by looking to the states’ legislatures and juries.
 For example, the Court held that the death penalty is an unconstitutional punishment for the crime of rape.
 (Coker v.
 Georgia, 433 U.S. 584 (1977).)
 It rested its opinion in large part on the fact that only one of the 50 states authorized this sentence.
 It also focused on the reluctance of juries in that state to impose the death sentence for rape convictions.
-Similarly, the Court relied heavily on a trend toward abolition of the death penalty for the mentally retarded and for minors .
+Similarly, the Court relied heavily on a trend toward abolition of the death penalty for the intellectually disabled (formerly "mentally retarded") and for minors .
 (Atkins v.
 Virginia, 536 U.S. 304 (2002); Roper v.
 Simmons, 543 U.S. 551 (2005).)

 Importantly though, the Court has noted that it will not ignore its own judgment as to whether a punishment is reasonable.
 (Atkins, 536 U.S. at 122.)